r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 **B**
 * Breach 2 (1990) by Omnitrend Software
     * Autodetect conflict?
 Probably needs to be patched.
-    * Game works with sound in DOSBOX with sbtype=gb, but not sbtype=sb2 as all of the games in WORKING category
+    * Game works with sound in DOSBOX with sbtype=gb, but not sbtype=sb2 as the games in WORKING category

 **D**
 * Death Knights of Krynn (1991) by Strategic Simulations
     * Autodetect conflict?
 Probably needs to be patched.
-    * Game works with sound in DOSBOX with sbtype=gb, but not sbtype=sb2 as all of the games in WORKING category
+    * Game works with sound in DOSBOX with sbtype=gb, but not sbtype=sb2 as the games in WORKING category